webtrees/webtrees.github.io/_user/privacy.md

 If there is insufficient information to determine whether the individual is living or dead, webtrees assumes that they are living.

+In most countries, your right to privacy ends with your death.
+In others, it can extend for a number of years afterwards.
+There is an option in the privacy settings to support this.
+Beware that this option causes a small decrease in performance.

 You can also apply “relationship privacy” to specific users.
 This will restrict them to living individuals within a certain number of relationship steps.
 You can set this in their user account page.
-Beware that this option can be slow for large number steps.
+Beware that this option can be slow for large numbers of steps.

+You can relax the privacy relating to indivdiuals with the “Show private names” option.
+This will show the names, but no other information of private individuals.
+It is often used with the “Show private relationships” option.
+You can override this for specific names by giving them a privacy restriction.
+These will be hidden, even when this setting is used.

 ### Family records

 Family records are private if any member of the family is private.
 This includes children as well as spouses.

+You can relax the privacy relating to families with the “Show private relationships” option.
+This will show the structure of families, without showing the details.

 ### Media and note records